-The brightness of the aiming dot automatically adjusts for existing light conditions, but you can set it to your own preference.
-Activate the scope to the Operations Mode, then use the Up and Down arrows to increase or decrease the brightness of the dot.
+The reticle brightness can be set to the user's preference.
+To do so, activate the scope to the Operations Mode, then use the Up and Down arrows to increase or decrease the brightness of the dot.

 Start the electronics and aim at a target using the center crosshair.
 Press either On/Range button on the scope or the remote switch again and you will get one of the following four display sets: